ngxs/store/docs/advanced/unit-testing.md

 ## Prepping State

-Often times if your app you need to test what happens when you state is C and you dispatch action X. Since NGXS allows you to dispatch multiple actions at once it is simple to create helpers and put your tests into the desired state.
+Often times in your app you want to test what happens when the state is C and you dispatch action X. Since NGXS allows you to dispatch multiple actions at once it is simple to create helpers that put your tests into the desired state.

 ```TS
 // zoo.state.helpers.ts